intel/ozone-wayland/README.md

 Make sure everything is alright now, setting up the environment variable `$XDG_RUNTIME_DIR` and playing a bit with the Wayland clients, connecting them on Weston.

 Then on Chromium's side, we need to setup Chromium's tree together with the Ozone-Wayland implementation "aside" of it.
-For that you have to use an special `.gclient` configuration that clones both of the trees.
+For that you have to use an special `.gclient` configuration that clones both of the trees (see next section).
 Say your depot_tools live in `~/git/chromium/depot_tools` and your chromium toplevel directory is in `~/git/chromium/src`, you will need to jump to `~/git/chromium` and run:

   ```
   $ gclient sync